Breakdown of the symmetry constraint in a Floquet topological insulator: Discussion and conclusion

 \section{Discussion and conclusion}

 It is important to note that the step-like driving scheme used in our work is intended to guarantee that the periodic system maintains the symmetry classes as the static system.
 The driving scheme may be generalized to other schemes that satisfy this symmetry requirement.
-In recent years, simulation of Majorana modes has been achieved in various platforms, such as condensed matter systems \cite{RN201,RN204,doi:10.1126/sciadv.abl4432,RN205,k8sb-rqxf,PhysRevLett.130.266002,Soldini2023} and cold atoms system \cite{Bühler2014,PhysRevLett.123.060402}.
-Rich topological phases induced by Floquet engineering have been realized in solid-state systems \cite{Mahmood2016,McIver2020}, photonic system \cite{RN6,Maczewsky2017,Mukherjee2017,Roushan2017,PhysRevLett.122.173901,PhysRevLett.133.073803}, cold-atom system \cite{ Wintersperger2020,PhysRevLett.116.205301}, acoustic system \cite{PhysRevLett.129.254301}, and Rydberg arrays system \cite{PhysRevA.106.L021101}.
-Simulating Floquet Majorana modes in superconducting qubits \cite{doi:10.1126/science.abq5769,Jin2025} and cold-atom system \cite{PhysRevLett.106.220402} directly provides some feasible schemes for realizing Floquet Majorana modes in our work.
-These progresses provide strong experimental support to the realization of our result.
+It is emphasized that the real Chern number Eq. \eqref{RC} is defined by all occupied bands.
+It simultaneously contains information about both the zero and $\pi/T$ gaps.
+Therefore, we can only characterize the case where the first-order boundary modes exist either in the zero gap or in the $\pi/T$ gap.
+If first-order boundary modes simultaneously appear in both the zero and $\pi/T$ gaps, we currently have no means to characterize them.
+Here, we primarily reveal that periodic driving can overcome the symmetry constraints on topological phases.
+Thus, this insufficiency does not affect our main conclusion.
+In recent years, simulations of a topological insulator have been achieved in various platforms, such as condensed matter systems \cite{Pan2025,Park2025,Mogi2022,Zhao2023}, photonic systems \cite{Yan2024,Huang2024,Fritzsche2024,Wang2025,doi:10.1126/science.abm2842}, superconducting quantum processors \cite{Xiang2023}, and Rydberg atom systems \cite{PhysRevLett.127.263004,PRXQuantum.3.030302,Kanungo2022}.
+Rich topological insulator phases induced by Floquet engineering have been realized in solid-state systems \cite{Mahmood2016,McIver2020}, photonic systems \cite{RN6,Maczewsky2017,Mukherjee2017,Roushan2017,PhysRevLett.122.173901}, cold-atom systems \cite{ Wintersperger2020,PhysRevLett.116.205301} and acoustic systems \cite{PhysRevLett.129.254301}.
+This progress provides strong experimental support to the realization of our result.